Application for January 2024 is still open.

 - Access to our on-campus Business Gateway and Business Innovation Zone (BIZ): This provides business incubation space for student/graduate-led start-up companies with access to: desk space, a QMU business address, meeting facilities, Business Gateway support and advice, a profile for your company on the QMU website, support with marketing materials, and access to entrepreneurial networks within QMU and other universities, for example, Enterprise Campus, Scottish Institute for Enterprise, Sporting Chance and Converge Challenge.

-More about MSc Accounting and Finance with CIMA and what you will achieve
+Accounting and Finance with CIMA (MSc): More information and what you will achieve

 - Students graduating with the MSc will have expertise in the key areas of financial reporting, management accounting and corporate finance and will also have critical awareness of how these areas contribute to a company’s strategic management.